SukkoPera/Plus42Wire/README.md

 The battery is only needed by the RTC so that it keeps time while the board is unplugged.
 Speaking of the RTC, be careful if you get these from China as some of them just don't work at all.

-Many different EEPROM chips are supported in the built-in slots: just make sure that the pinout matches and adapt your software.
+Many different EEPROM chips are supported in the built-in slot: just make sure that the pinout matches and adapt your software.

 ## Programming
 The board is generic and can be used for a multitude of purposes, but in all cases you will have to write some software on the computer side in order to interact with the devices.

 The board exposes the two 8255 registers at $FE04/5.
-Interaction with these registers is a bit tricky and requires careful examination of the datasheet.
+Interaction with these registers is a bit tricky and requires careful examination of the [datasheet](doc/PCF8584.pdf).

 Some example code for interaction with the board, RTC and EEPROM is provided on the [Wiki](https://github.com/SukkoPera/Plus42Wire/wiki).